cosc-course-starter-codes/COSC-A319-A2-ethernet-parser-async/README.md

 feedback.
 If you have a question specific to a particular area of the code, note that you can add comments inline on the pull request by clicking on the **Files changed** tab of the pull request, then clicking the little blue `+` icon that appears when you hover over a specific line of code.
+You can also select multiple lines by clicking on a line number to highlight it, then shift-clicking on a line somewhere below it to highlight the block.
+Once that set of code is highlighted, you can click the `+` icon on the last line of the block to add a comment that references the entire selected block of code.

 I will do my best to respond to questions posed during the course of the assignment with in a day of the ask. **If you want to ask a question or request early feedback, please tag